 We would like to thank Dave Lowe & his friends (mountain biking photo) and Kevin Borg (nuthatch and stream photos) for kindly providing their pictures for our gallery

 There is an abundance of natural as well as cultural activities and opportunities around and near Cae Gwyn all year round.
 There are numerous footpaths in the mountains, including the Cambrian Way and Precipice Walk, and mountain biking tracks in the Coed-y-Brenin forest.
-You can also enjoy trekking along the Mawddach river and estuary, driving on the coastal road along miles of white sandy beach of the Barmouth coastline, exploring nearby RSPB sanctuaries or visiting ancient castles and slate caverns.
+The forest also offers family walks, GoApe tree-top adventure, Geocaching.
+Orienteering, running trails and children's playgrounds.
+You can also enjoy walking and cycling along the Mawddach river and estuary, the white sandy beach at Barmouth, exploring nearby RSPB sanctuaries or visiting ancient castles and slate caverns.
 River/lake/sea fishing, wind-surfing, climbing, bird-watching, golfing, pony trekking/horse riding, canoeing, water-rafting, pottery workshops, are also some of many activities to be found in the near vicinity of Cae Gwyn.
 Please refer to the Links page for useful weblinks on various activities.

 Cae Gwyn lies to the northern end of the Coed y Brenin forest and is just a mile and a half from the Visitor's Centre where all the trails start and finish.
 At the Centre there is ample parking (small charge), a cafe, bike shop and toilets/showers.
 We provide drying facilities, a secure bike lockup and bike wash area back at the farm.

 Coed-y-Brenin mountain bike trails are some of the best in Europe and vary in type and level of challenge, catering for mountain bikers of all abilities.
 You consequently need to come equipped with appropriate clothing, safety wear and bike maintenance equipment.
-There are 7 mountain bike trails ranging from the 11km family trail to the 38km Beast of Brenin for the very experienced mountain bikers.
+There are 8mountain bike trails ranging from the 11km family trail to the 38km Beast of Brenin for the very experienced mountain bikers, and a skills area.

-For emergency repair and spares for your bike, Greenstiles (01341 423332) in Dolgellau can help you.
+For emergency repair and spares for your bike, Beics Brenin in the forest or Greenstiles (01341 423332) in Dolgellau can help you.

 Walking, climbing and Duke of Edinburgh's Award Expeditions etc.

-A number of options are available for those wishing to set out on foot from our farm (packed lunches available on request).
+A number of options are available for those wishing to set out on foot from our farm.

 The Mawddach river can be reached easily from the farm via quiet paths and lanes neighbouring Coed-y-Brenin forest.
 Just above the eastern edge of the farm, with excellent views of the Rhinog mountains you may follow the Roman road north or south as you wish.
 The western edge of the farm reaches up close to the Rhinogs themselves with a variety of walking options all offering fine mountain and sea views especially over Porthmadog and the Lleyn peninsula.
 Some of these are itemized in the Cambrian Way.
 Some of these walks are easy (i.e. Roman Steps exploration) and some more challenging in length and nature - but all with splendid views!
-The more adventurous may walk across to Barmouth in one day where we can arrange and pick-up, or, organic B&B relocation.
+The more adventurous may walk across to Barmouth in one day where we can arrange to pick you up.

 In any case it is very important that walkers are equipped with appropriate clothing, guide-books, and ordnance survey maps as some of the paths are not always so visible to walkers unfamiliar with the terrain.
 Another option is to drive to the nearby village of Trawsfynydd, situated on lake Trawsfynydd.
 Several interesting walks of varying length are possible here using a series of guides written by Angela Morgan available from our local paper shop.
 Other walks in the valley and vicinity are possible to suit various needs and we will be pleased to discuss possible itineraries with you.
 Our campsite is also an ideal base for Duke of Edinburgh's Award expeditioners, the Scouts, the Guides and other youth groups.
 We have a discount for participants in large group activities so please ask.

 The nearby Mawddach river presents similar opportunities, but for a wider range of catches the nearby lake Trawsfynydd ('Llyn Trawsfynydd') provides a variety of excellent angling experiences and very good catches.
 In this 1200 acre lake you will find wild native Brown trout and (stocked) Rainbow trout, Grass Carp, Perch & Rudd.
 We can vouch for the quality of the catch, having ourselves dined on fresh trout from the lake!
 You may hire a fishing boat with a motor and other angling equipment and try your hand at fly fishing from both from the boats and banks.
 A water Board Licence is required for all types of fishing before a permit will be issued.
-If you do not have one it can be obtained from Trawsfynydd village paper shop (Jackie or Julie 01766 540234) who can also advise you on the best fishing spots suited to your needs.
+If you do not have one it can be obtained from Trawsfynydd village paper shop (01766 540234) where you can also get advice on the best fishing spots suited to your needs.